Questions to Discuss with a Prospective Psychedelic Facilitator

 • Are you familiar with the contraindications for the substances I’m about to take?
 How are you familiar with them?
 Do you regularly review the scientific literature for updated research about those contraindications?
 Please describe your process for learning about developments in contraindications.

-Rationale for asking these questions and answers that may raise red flags: Different psychedelics have different contraindications, including medical conditions and medications.
+Different psychedelics have different contraindications, including medical conditions and medications.
 Your facilitator should be familiar with these, and also familiar with the limits of scientific research.
 New research is coming out all the time, and your facilitator should be up to date on the latest science.
 A failure or refusal to discuss these with you or a lack of familiarity about potential risks should be a major source of concern.

 • Do you test your substances before you provide them to me?
 Are you willing to test the substance in front of me before you provide it to me?

-Rationale for asking these questions and answers that may raise red flags: There are more dangerous adulterants than ever in psychedelic substances.
+There are more dangerous adulterants than ever in psychedelic substances.
 You should never consume a psychedelic substance unless it has been tested by you or someone you trust.

 Catch-all questions: